charlesm93/charlesm93.github.io/_pages/about.md

 ### News

-* Call for talks, sessions, tutorials and posters at the upcoming [StanCon 2023](https://mc-stan.org/events/stancon2023/) are now open!
-The conference will take place in June in St Louis Missouri.  **Deadline for proposals is approaching (March 31st)**.
+* Call for talks, sessions, tutorials and posters at the upcoming [StanCon 2023](https://mc-stan.org/events/stancon2023/) are still open (after extension of the deadline)!
+The conference will take place June 21st - 23rd in St Louis Missouri.
+Scholarships are available for early career scientists and members of underrepresented groups in the STEM. **Deadline for proposals is approaching (April 31st)**.

-(last updated: February 25th 2023)
+(last updated: April 18th 2023)